 Most Biennial artwork and performances, from five invited artists and at least 11 Cornell collaborative projects, will be presented from mid-September through Dec.
 1, with others "staggered throughout the semester," said CCA Director Timothy Murray, the Biennial curator.
 Additional projects and programming will be presented in the spring, he said.
+Weems is the featured Biennial artist.
+Her multimedia installation on the history and duration of violence opens Sept.
+20 in a temporary structure on the terrace of Olin Library, facing the Arts Quad.

-A still from Carrie Weems' 2012 video installation "Lincoln, Lonnie, and
+A still from Carrie Weems' 2012 video installation "Lincoln, Lonnie, and Me."